ECONOMY

-Since President William Ruto took office, Kenya has experienced an economic downturn, contrary to his campaign promises of uplifting the so-called "hustler nation."
-His fiscal policies have been criticized for exacerbating the cost of living, making daily survival increasingly difficult for the average Kenyan.
+Since President William Ruto took office, Kenya has experienced an economic downturn, contrary to his campaign promises of uplifting the so-called "hustler nation," with policies that have exacerbated the cost of living for ordinary Kenyans.

 One of the most contentious policies has been the introduction of new taxes.
 In 2024, Ruto implemented a finance bill that doubled the Value Added Tax (VAT) on fuel, leading to an immediate spike in transport and commodity prices.
 This tax increment directly contradicts his campaign promise to ease the financial burden on the poor and middle class, who are now grappling with higher costs for basic necessities like food and transport.